Deputies search for suspect after Holland armed robbery

-Ottawa County deputies need your help finding a suspect they say held up a party store late Sunday night in Holland.
+HOLLAND, Mich. - The Ottawa County Sheriff's Office is hoping the community can help find the person they say held up a party story in Holland late Sunday night.

-He then ran away and police dogs were not able to track him down.
+No one was injured, but the suspect was able to run off with an undisclosed amount of cash.
+When deputies arrived at the store, they attempted to track the suspect with a K-9 unit -- but the track was unsuccessful.

+Authorities say the suspect did have part of his face covered during the hold up but describe him as a "light-skinned," around 6-foot tall, and weighing between 150 and 200 pounds.

-If you saw anything that might help detectives, call Ottawa County dispatchers or Silent Observer.
+If you saw anything that might help detectives, call Ottawa County dispatchers or Silent Observer at 1-877-88-SILENT.

 ►Make it easy to keep up to date with more stories like this.
 Download the 13 ON YOUR SIDE app now.